Lewis acids and bases

 A Lewis acid is a chemical species that contains an empty orbital which is capable of accepting an electron pair from a Lewis base to form a Lewis adduct.
 A Lewis base, then, is any species that has a filled orbital containing an electron pair which is not involved in bonding but may form a dative bond with a Lewis acid to form a Lewis adduct.
 For example, NH_{3} is a Lewis base, because it can donate its lone pair of electrons.
-Trimethylborane [(CH_{3})_{3}B] is a Lewis acid as it is capable of accepting a lone pair.
+Trimethylborane [(CH_{3})_{3}B or Me_{3}B] is a Lewis acid as it is capable of accepting a lone pair.
 In a Lewis adduct, the Lewis acid and base share an electron pair furnished by the Lewis base, forming a dative bond.
 In the context of a specific chemical reaction between NH_{3} and Me_{3}B, a lone pair from NH_{3} will form a dative bond with the empty orbital of Me_{3}B to form an adduct NH_{3}•BMe_{3}.

 Lewis acids and bases are named for the American physical chemist Gilbert N. Lewis.

 The terms nucleophile and electrophile are sometimes interchangeable with Lewis base and Lewis acid, respectively.
 These terms, especially their abstract noun forms nucleophilicity and electrophilicity, emphasize the kinetic aspect of reactivity, while the Lewis basicity and Lewis acidity emphasize the thermodynamic aspect of Lewis adduct formation.

 Depicting adducts

-In many cases, the interaction between the Lewis base and Lewis acid in a complex is indicated by an arrow indicating the Lewis base donating electrons toward the Lewis acid using the notation of a dative bond — for example, Me3B←NH3.
+In many cases, the interaction between the Lewis base and Lewis acid in a complex is indicated by an arrow indicating the Lewis base donating electrons toward the Lewis acid using the notation of a dative bond—for example, Me3B←NH3.
 Some sources indicate the Lewis base with a pair of dots (the explicit electrons being donated), which allows consistent representation of the transition from the base itself to the complex with the acid: